leeandher/100DaysOfCode/Log.md

 **Links**: [JS30/26][js30r], [Twitter from CLI Repository][tcli]

-**Goals for Tomorrow:** JS30 26 and complete a good chunk of the [RFB][rfbc] course.
+**Goals for Tomorrow**: JS30 26 and complete a good chunk of the [RFB][rfbc] course.
 If time permits, look more into how I can make the CLI thing.

 ---